Unfortunately the biographies for various soloists is not yet complete below. Check back later for updates.

 Abigail Dance (Leader)

-A co-founder of Chamber Academy Orchestra plus our once and future leader, Abigail Dance has given solo and chamber music recitals throughout the UK as well as France, Canada, Italy and the Czech Repulic, winning a number of prizes for solo and chamber music performance.
+A co-founder of Chamber Academy Orchestra in 2007, Abigail Dance has given solo and chamber music recitals throughout the UK as well as France, Canada, Italy and the Czech Repulic, winning a number of prizes for solo and chamber music performance.
 As well as a busy performance schedule Abigail is in demand as a teacher and music workshop leader.
 Currently Abigail is an upper strings musician/teacher with In Harmony Sistema England (Lambeth), and recently travelled to Sri Lanka to help establish a similar project there.
 Abigail is the co-founder of the Chamber Academy Orchestra, and is leader of the Angel Orchestra London.
 Further information about Abigail’s upcoming performances and workshops can be found at her website www.abigaildance.com.
-Abigail has taken a break due to other commitments, but intends to return in the near future.

 Thomas Gregory (Conductor)